-As noted above, in FY20 we undertook an initial risk assessment to identify any key modern slavery risks that exist within our operations and supply chains.
-We have repeated this process in FY21 using the same methodology as reported in FY20.
+As noted above, in FY2020 we undertook an initial risk assessment to identify any key modern slavery risks that exist within our operations and supply chains.
+We have repeated this process in FY2021 and FY2022 using the same methodology as reported in FY20.

-In FY21, Wagners continued to conduct due diligence on new subcontractors and suppliers.
-Following its introduction last year, we have continued to use a detailed supplier questionnaire to understand the modern slavery risks with new suppliers.
-We expect our suppliers to have anti-slavery policies or equivalent and where possible have incorporated modern slavery clauses into our contracts with our suppliers.
+In FY2022, Wagners continued to conduct due diligence on new subcontractors and suppliers.
+Following its introduction last year, we have continued to use and update our detailed supplier questionnaire to understand the modern slavery risks with new suppliers.
+We expect our suppliers to have anti-slavery policies or equivalent and where possible have incorporated modern slavery clauses into our contracts with our suppliers and customers.

-In FY21 we didn't identify any suppliers as presenting a high risk of modern slavery.
+In FY22 we didn't identify any suppliers as presenting a high risk of modern slavery.